experimentarium/times/docs/part-2/03-parameters.md

 #### Default inter/extrapolation

 The standard default method of inter-/extrapolation corresponds to the option 3, which interpolates linearly between data points, while it extrapolates the first/last data point constantly backward/forward.
 This method, full interpolation and extrapolation, is by default applied to most TIMES time series parameters.
-However, the parameters listed in Table 7 are by default **NOT** inter/extrapolated in this way, but have a different default method.
+However, the parameters listed in {numref}`no-default-full-ie` are by default **NOT** inter/extrapolated in this way, but have a different default method.

 #### Interpolation of cost parameters